My Position on The Universal Model

-I had the incredible opportunity to spend 12 months working with the Universal Model team to help publish and teach their research.
-My contribution to the movement and book has been modest but my experience was life changing.
+I had the opportunity to spend 12 months working with the Universal Model team to help publish and teach their research.
+My contribution to the movement and book has been modest but my experience was life-changing.
 I am very excited about many of the discoveries included in the Universal Model research.
 I have endorsed the author’s claim that there are some important theories being taught without sufficient evidence, and that in many cases there are much more simple answers to how nature works.
 The Universal Model claims to have found many of these answers.
 The book dives into every major body of science, working to disprove common scientific myths and "pseudotheories."

 Volume I of the Universal Model was published October 2016.

 I’ve spoken extensively with many scientists who disagree and are even appalled with the claims made by the Universal Model team.
 The research is ridiculed as unscientific for having been published without having gone through a formal peer review process.
 It is condemned as a threat to the faith of Christians for "being held up as the best evidence of creationist views of science" and "will doom the faith of believers when the Universal Model theories are proven to be false."

 There’s really no way for me to comprehensively explain in a short post how I feel about the Universal Model volumes and those who have conducted the research and experiments over the past few decades, but I’ll do my best to summarize.